May 20, 2026

 Overview

-One major objective of AIMS Ghana as a UNESCO Category II Centre of Excellence is to provide training and professional development in the Mathematical Sciences for high school teachers across Africa.
-In line with this, AIMS Ghana in collaboration with the Centre for Education in Mathematics and Computing (CEMC) at the University of Waterloo, Canada is organizing a conference on Helping Teachers Teach Mathematics and Computing.
+One of the core objectives of AIMS Ghana, as a UNESCO Category II Centre of Excellence, is to support training and professional development in the mathematical sciences for high school teachers across Africa.
+In support of this goal, AIMS Ghana is working in partnership with the Centre for Education in Mathematics and Computing (CEMC) and the Pan-African Institute of Research (PAIR), both at the University of Waterloo, Canada, to organize the Helping Teachers Teach Mathematics and Computing conference.

-The AIMS Ghana – CEMC Helping Teachers Teach Mathematics Conference (HTTMC) 4th Edition, will be held at the University of Ghana from 19th – 22nd of May 2026.
-This blended (online/in-person) conference for Mathematics teachers is an opportunity to bring educators together to share their knowledge and expertise, help build new connections and tap into a renewed enthusiasm for mathematics and computing.
+The fourth edition of the AIMS Ghana – CEMC Helping Teachers Teach Mathematics Conference (HTTMC) will take place at the University of Ghana from May 20 – 22, 2026.
+This blended (online and in-person) event will bring educators together to exchange ideas, build connections, and renew their enthusiasm for teaching mathematics and computing.

 Organizers